WordPress/create-block-theme/README.md

 Many of these options are also available under the older, deprecated Create Block Theme page under Appearance > Create Block Theme.

+To install and uninstall fonts:

+- Install and activate a font from any source using the WordPress Font Library.
+- Select "Save Changes" to save all of the active fonts to the currently active theme.
+These fonts will then be activated in the theme and deactivated in the system (and may be safely deleted from the system).
+- Any fonts that are installed in the theme that have been deactivated with the WordPress Font Library will be removed from the theme.

 ## How to Contribute

 We welcome contributions in all forms, including code, design, documentation, and triage.
 Please see our [Contributing Guidelines](/CONTRIBUTING.md) for more information.